30+ Things To Do in Cape May, NJ, with Kids

 25. Wine & Brewery Tours and Tastings

-Enjoy outdoor tastings of local brews, wines, and spirits at a number of Cape May spots, such as Cape May Winery and Cold Spring Brewing.
+Enjoy outdoor tastings of local brews, wines, and spirits at several Cape May spots, such as Cape May Winery, Cape May Brewery, and Cold Spring Brewing.
 Many offer picnic tables and wide-open spaces where kids can goof off while grown-ups relax.
+If you love visiting breweries and wineries, here is a complete review of family-friendly breweries in NJ and family-friendly wineries in NJ.

 26. Arden Kids